-&lt;sup>38 Two other components are the quality of products and trade policy.
+38 Two other components are the quality of products and trade policy.
 Concerning the former aspect, IMF (2018a, p.
 18) reports that 'the product quality of Benin exports has remained relatively mediocre over time'.
 We do not discuss the latter issue, given its complexity.
 Benin has applied the ECOWAS common external tariff since 2015.

-The reported real effective exchange rate indicator is based on consumer prices.
+39 The reported real effective exchange rate indicator is based on consumer prices.
 Using producer prices would have been preferable, but this is not possible due to data limitations.
-For a small open economy like Benin the ratio of prices of non-traded goods to traded goods (the internal real exchange rate) would also provide useful indications about competitiveness.
-A study by IMF (2004) of the evolution of real exchange rate movements over the 1993-2004 period (before and after the 1994 devaluation of the CFA franc) reveals that both measures of the exchange broadly show similar evolutions.
+For a small open economy like Benin the cumulative loss of about 20% from 2000 to 2008.
+Starting in 2010, the real exchange rate depreciated again by some 19%, even by more than the nominal rate, with inflation in Benin falling below that of its trading partners.

-&lt;sup>40 And broadly complying with WAEMU convergence criteria, which include an inflation rate lower than 3% per annum in every member country.
+40 And broadly complying with WAEMU convergence criteria, which include an inflation rate lower than 3% per annum in every member country.